 (July 2018).
 What is Kratom?
 National Institute on Drug Abuse.
-Retrieved from https://www.drugabuse.gov/publications/drugfacts/kratom
+Retrieved from from https://www.drugabuse.gov/publications/drugfacts/kratom

 (May 2016).
 States Ban Kratom Supplement Over Abuse Worries.
 Seattle Times.
-Retrieved September 2018 from https://www.seattletimes.com/nation-world/states-ban-kratom-supplement-over-abuse-worries/
+Retrieved September 2018 from from https://www.seattletimes.com/nation-world/states-ban-kratom-supplement-over-abuse-worries/

 (April 2018).
 National Helpline.
 Substance Abuse and Mental Health Services Administration.
-Retrieved September 2018 from https://www.samhsa.gov/find-help/national-helpline
+Retrieved September 2018 from from https://www.samhsa.gov/find-help/national-helpline